The Honours Degree in Mathematical Statistics

 - Time Series Analysis: A study of statistical methods of describing and analyzing the variation in quantities that change with time.
 Examples for analysis by these methods are stock market prices, economic indices, output or yield in chemical, industrial and manufacturing processes, demands for goods and services, etc.

-Information with regards to student funding and financial aid can be found here.
+.
 Prospective postgraduate students will find further information, application forms and the contact details of the Rhodes Univeristy Postgraduate Financial Aid Administrator, Mr John Gillam, on the postgradiate funding opportunities web page.

 It is hoped that all postgraduate students will be appointed as tutors in the Department of Statistics.
 These students are expected to tutor undergraduate students in the Department for a certain number of hours per week.